makersacademy/rps-challenge/README.md

 My notes
 -------

-Run 'rackup', then open localhost:(port name)
+Run 'rackup', then open localhost:(port name) in your web browser

 Challenge Instructions